Honors staff member talking with a student

 Second, check out Undergraduate Academic Programs.
 Review the degree map for your major, which will give you an idea of both which courses are required and what order you should take them in.

-Use these Honors academic planning templates to create a plan for yourself:
+Use these Honors academic planning templates to create a plan for yourself and to see the expected progression of Honors classes:

 First years